 Nate’s Grade: A

-Posted on December 26, 2013, in 2013 Movies and tagged book, crime, dark comedy, jon bernthal, jonah hill, kyle chandler, leonardo dicaprio, margot robbie, martin scorsese, oscars, true-life.
+Posted on December 26, 2013, in 2013 Movies and tagged book, crime, dark comedy, jon bernthal, jonah hill, kyle chandler, leonardo dicaprio, margot robbie, martin scorsese, oscars, true-life, wall street.
 Bookmark the permalink.
 1 Comment.